Income Tax Summary Ireland 2014

 A individual who is separated or divorced and not remarried, may by agreement with the ex-partner, opt for joint or separate assessment (s 1026).

 The current tax rates are the standard rate (20%) and the higher rate (41%).

 The 2014 standard rate bands are: €32,800 in the case of an individual, €36,800 in the case of a one parent family and €41,800 in the case of a married couple (s 15(2)).
 In the case of a dual income married couple, the €41,800 rate band may be increased by the lower of:

 (a) €23,800, and

 (b) the income of the second spouse.

-Therefore the maximum standard rate band you can have as a dual income married couple in the tax year 2012 is €65,600.
+Therefore the maximum standard rate band a dual income married couple may have is €65,600.
 However, the maximum part of the standard rate band that may be transferred between the partners of a dual income married couple in a tax year is €41,800.

 Undistributed income of an accumulatory trust is subject to a 20% surcharge (s 805).

-If you have one or more dependent children, the exemption limit is increased as follows: €575 for each of first and second child, and €830 for the third child and each subsequent child.
+If the claimant has dependent children, the exemption limit is increased by €575 for each of the first and second child, and €830 for the third child and each subsequent child.